 Shared Interests and Overlaps

-Infectious Diseases and Microbiology (IDM) / Infectious Diseases and Microbiology Fellowship (F13): F16 has a shared interest with F13 in the area of infectious diseases.
-Fellowship applications that focus on the epidemiology, implementation science, health informatics or ethical issues as related to infectious diseases may be reviewed in F16.
-Fellowship applications that address infectious disease transmission and molecular epidemiology may be reviewed in F13.
+Fellowships: Infectious Diseases and Immunology A – F07A / Fellowships: Infectious Diseases and Immunology B – F07B: F16 has a shared interest with F07A or F07B in the area of infectious diseases.
+Fellowship applications that focus on the implementation science, healthcare service, clinical management, health informatics or ethical issues as related to infectious disease may be reviewed in F16.
+Fellowship applications that focus on microbiology and the immune response to infection may be reviewed in F07A or F07B.